-A Abys Tabby mix’s appearance will vary based on what breed is the Tabby side of the mix.
+An Abys Tabby mix’s appearance will vary based on what breed the Tabby side is of the mix.
 Abyssinians themselves are smaller cats than many other popular breeds.
 They range from six to twelve pounds and stand around a foot stall, although your mixed kitten’s appearance will vary based on his parents.

 From the Abyssinian side, your blend will inherit a smoothly muscled, athletic body type of moderate frame.
 Current trends see show-type Abys becoming more svelte, but their graceful power remains.
 Your blend, regardless of her Tabby parent, should show some of this refinement and athleticism.

 Because the only parent breed we’re sure of in this mix is the Abyssinian, we’ll focus on their temperament traits specifically.
 Abyssinians are people-oriented cats but like company on their terms.
 Your Aby cross will want to be where you are, but he’s not the cuddliest of companions unless it is his idea.
 Abyssinians are loyal to their people, and their intelligence makes them exciting companions.

 If you cross a patterned Tabby with a ticked Abyssinian, the kitten will have the ticked gene.
 Being a heterozygous Tabby and ticked means the kitten should present with a ticked body but barred legs and tail.
 Short hair is dominant to long hair, so even if the Abyssinian is crossed with a Tabby Persian, she’ll have short hair.